 The ideal way of clothing for every activity, particularly snowboarding, is to use different layers.
 In order of importance, the keys to a successful layering system are warmth, weight, moisture management, and the right number of layers.
 Generally, it is advisable to go with a three-layer system.
 The first layer is the base layer, which consists of thermal underwear.
 The middle layer is generally some sort of fleece.
 The third layer is the jacket or shell that functions as the exterior barrier of the system and protects you against snow, wind, and rain.

 It is important to find the optimal balance between these factors to keep you warm without adding too much weight.
-The right balance will be determined by the weather conditions that you are riding in.
+The right balance will be determined by the weather conditions you're riding in.
 An added advantage of layers is that you can add and remove layers according to the weather conditions and how you feel.

 Never use cotton in any of your layers, as cotton doesn't have any real insulating or moisture-wicking properties to speak of.
 Cotton will make you wet, cold, and miserable.

-Cotton socks aren't going to cut it, as they aren't going to keep your feet warm and dry.
+Cotton socks aren't going to cut it, as they aren't going to keep your feet warm and dry in any way.
 Get some real snowboard socks.
 It makes a huge difference.

-Please contact us with any questions regarding outerwear and layering.
+Please get with us with any questions regarding outerwear and layering.